mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.5.3 - 12-7-18 =
+* Fixed: an issue with special characters in passwords
+* Fixed: an issue with displaying WP Admin footer
+* Fixed: incorrect charset in notification emails
+* Fixed: an issue with displaying Yoast SEO data on some setups
+* Fixed: an issue with displaying extensions activation status in the Extensions widget

 = 3.5.2 - 11-27-18 =
 * Fixed: an issue with connecting new sites caused by recent OpenSSL update